-Help is installed with the software and is easily accessed by pressing F1, by clicking the button, or by selecting the Help | Help Topics menu option.
-Help includes detailed information regarding specific programs.
+Help is installed with the software and is easily accessed by pressing F1, by clicking the button, or in the Quick Launch by searching for and selecting "Help Topics."
+Help includes detailed information regarding specific applications and features.
 Clicking the button opens the relevant Help topic for the window you are currently using.
 Many times, reading the appropriate Help topic may be the fastest way to find your answer.